brookwalls/LearnPython2/README1.md

 # LearnPython2

-Example 1: A Good First Program
+Exercise 1: A Good First Program
 I learned there is no comile fuction in python.
 Inorder to run the program you type python2 filename.py in the command line.
 Also, that you use # instead of // to make a comment.

-Example 2: Comments and Pound Characters
+Exercise 2: Comments and Pound Characters
 The lesson was on tips to find errors better such as reading the code backwards or reading it out loud.

-Example 3: Numbers and Math
+Exercise 3: Numbers and Math
 I learned that comparison in python are more simple.
 Also, you don't have to have a ; at the end of each line.
 Lastly, for print line you don't have to have ().

-Example 4: Variables and Names
+Exercise 4: Variables and Names
 When declaring variables you don't have to state its type ahead of time.

-Example 5: More Variables and Printing
+Exercise 5: More Variables and Printing
 When setting a variable to a string you have to enclose it in 'string'.
 When printing a variable thats a string you leave %s when you want the string and %d for an int.
 After the ending " you put % and then the variable name.
 If you have multiple you can put them in () seperated by commas.

-Example 6: Strings and Text
+Exercise 6: Strings and Text
 Went through more ways of treating strings.

-Example 7: More Printing
+Exercise 7: More Printing
 This program had nothing new in it.

-Example 8: Printing, Printing
+Exercise 8: Printing, Printing
 This program had nothing new in it.

-Example 9: Printing, Printing, Printing
+Exercise 9: Printing, Printing, Printing
 If you type Print """ it will print out anything after for how every many lines untill you type """.

-Example 10: What Was That?
+Exercise 10: What Was That?
 Goes through escape seguences.

-Example 11: Asking Questions
+Exercise 11: Asking Questions
 Worked with inputing values.

+Exercise 12: Prompting People